Amazon Kindle Loopholes 2025-2026: What Works

 On September 19, 2025, Amazon locked down My Notebook with the same publisher-imposed copy ceilings that already governed the main reading view.
 Your highlights were still visible.
 You just couldn't select and copy them anymore.

 This was the change that hit the broadest group of readers.
-The Calibre workarounds had always required technical knowledge — downloading specific software versions, installing plugins, understanding encryption formats.
+The Calibre workarounds had always required technical knowledge: downloading specific software versions, installing plugins, and understanding encryption formats.
 My Notebook copying was something anyone could do.
 It was the method recommended in countless blog posts, Reddit threads, and YouTube tutorials.
 When it stopped working, the frustrated posts flooded in from people who had never heard of Calibre or file conversion.
 They just wanted to copy their own highlights.

 If you've hit the copy limit error for the first time, our guide to the Kindle copy limit explains exactly what's happening and what options you have.